isg-software/progresspie/README.md

 See the content plug-ins example page for demonstrations of the plug-in and its options.

+### Error icons

+Imagine you set up a pie graph for visualizing the progress of a running job of your web application.
+You set it up once (per `setupProgressPie()`) to configure the looks of the pie itself and you might add the checkComplete-Plugin described above to draw a checkmark on green ground as soon as the job is completed successfully.

+But maybe the job could also terminate with an error or a warning, and in these cases you would want neither the green check mark for success nor a frozen pie chart which looks like it depicts a still running job.
+Instead you might want to change the graph into an error or warning icon similar to the white check on green background, e.g. a white cross or exclamation mark on red or green background.

+This error icons plug-in serves exactly this purpose.
+In difference from checkComplete, which gets setup at the beginning to show the icon when the percent value reaches 100%, an error or warning icon has to be retrospectively added by an error event handler function or similar means.

+If you have loaded this plug-in script file, your event handler may show a cross or exclamation mark inside a ring or on a fully filled pie, the exclamation mark may also be rendered onto a triangle hovering on top of the pie or ring graph (or inside the ring).
+The icon may be drawn on a colored background (e.g. red or yellow) covering the pie or ring chart completely (just like the check mark), or it may be rendered on top of a pie (without opaque background) or inside the ring, if you want the job's progress at the time the error occurred to still be visible.

+See content plug-in example page for demonstrations (and JSDoc for details on all options).

 ### Value Display

 `jquery-progresspiesvg-valueDisplay.js` is a script file defining content plug-ins for drawing a value inside a ring graph.